zshao1/ERSSA/README.md

 When applied to RNA-seq data from studies including GTEx, ERSSA demonstrated proficiency in determining whether sufficient biological replicates have been included.
 Overall, ERSSA can be used as a flexible and easy-to-use tool that offers an alternative approach to identify the appropriate sample size in comparative RNA-seq studies.

+### Installation
+ERSSA can now be easily installed following instruction at [bioconductor](http://bioconductor.org/packages/release/bioc/html/ERSSA.html).

 ### Usage
-See [ERSSA vignette](./vignettes/ERSSA.html) for detailed usage information.
+See [ERSSA vignette](http://bioconductor.org/packages/release/bioc/vignettes/ERSSA/inst/doc/ERSSA.html) for detailed usage information.